rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

     **userName** menu and select **My Profile & Settings**.

-4. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.
+4. In the **Security Settings** section, select **Enable** for **Multifactor authentication**.

 5. On the **Account-wide two-factor authentication** form, click the selection to set the policy for account users.
 Then, click **Save Setting** to apply the change.

-    If you update the setting to `required`, users who do not have multi-factor authentication configured must add it the next time they log in.
-Current users who have not set up multi-factor authentication are logged out after seeing an error message similar to the following example:
+    If you update the setting to `required`, users who do not have multifactor authentication configured must add it the next time they log in.
+Current users who have not set up multifactor authentication are logged out after seeing an error message similar to the following example:

-    {{<image alt="Force user to log out when multi-factor authentication requirement is not met" src="mfa-force-logout.png" title="Force user to log out when multi-factor authentication requirement is not met">}}
+    {{<image alt="Force user to log out when multifactor authentication requirement is not met" src="mfa-force-logout.png" title="Force user to log out when multifactor authentication requirement is not met">}}

-    When these users log back in, they are guided through the multi-factor authentication set up.
+    When these users log back in, they are guided through the multifactor authentication set up.

-### Configure multi-factor authentication during account log in
+### Configure multifactor authentication during account log in

-If your account is not configured for multi-factor authentication when required, you are notified about the increase in security requirements and prompted to set up authentication.
+If your account is not configured for multifactor authentication when required, you are notified about the increase in security requirements and prompted to set up authentication.